DevSecOps: Integrating Security into Your CI/CD Pipeline

 Developer Training That Actually Works

 Don't just send developers to a boring 8-hour security training once a year.
 That doesn't work.
+They'll forget everything within a week.
+Instead, make training continuous, relevant, and engaging.

 Our AI training services include security-focused modules that developers actually enjoy.
 Imagine that.